aandrew-me/ytDownloader/README.md

 ✅ No external dependencies needed

-✅ And ofcourse no trackers or ads
+✅ And of-course no trackers or ads

 ## Screenshots